A Fine Old Abelam Yam Mask Prince Alexander Mountains East Sepik Province Papua New Guinea

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.

-The Todd Barlin Collection of New Guinea Oceanic Art Art
+Provenance: Old Collection Taiwan, The Todd Barlin Collection of Oceanic and Asian Art.

 See my new EXHIBITIONS GALLERY showing the Museums and Art Galleries Exhibitions that I provided artworks for over the past 40 years.
 There is the link to the article about my artworks published in the prestigious Louvre Magazine in 1996